Browse through local events, announcements, and other things you might be interested in.

 As you’re aware, the RRFB under Interim Approval 11 was rescinded in December due to patents issued and pending.
 The FHWA has been informed and has confirmed that the patents have been expressly abandoned, and the RRFB is once again eligible for provisional use through another Interim Approval.
 Please note that this is a NEW Interim Approval (IA-21), which has been updated to reflect more recent research and experience with the device.

 UPDATE: Colorado's Use of Rectangular Rapid-Flashing Beacons

-CDOT Traffic and Safety division has submitted a statewide blanket request for Colorado to implement the IA-21 RRFB.
-They are doing this statewide, for all roads open to public travel, so each individual agency does NOT have to request approval themselves.
-This does NOT mean you have to implement it or allow it on roads in your jurisdiction, but IF/when you chose to, you would not have to request permission from FHWA - there would already be this blanket approval in place.
+CDOT Traffic and Safety division submitted a statewide blanket request for Colorado agencies to be allowed to implement the IA-21 RRFB.
+FHWA HAS APPROVED COLORADO’S BLANKET REQUEST for statewide use of RRFB.
+This obtains approval for ANY local agency to also use RRFB on local streets and roads; i.e. they do not have to ask FHWA prior to use.
+This does NOT mean you have to implement it or allow it on roads in your jurisdiction, but If/when you chose to, you would not have to request permission from FHWA.

 Q&A for Rectangular Rapid-Flashing Beacons (RRFB)

 The MUTCD Team has also provided RRFB related Q and A's, which can be found online here: RRFB Q&A

 For reference, FHWA has provided an Informational Brief: Treatments for Uncontrolled Marked Crosswalks that comply with the MUTCD to help practitioners select the most appropriate treatment(s) for the site conditions.

 There is a NEW Interim Approval (IA-21), which has been updated to reflect more recent research and experience with the device.

 Click here for updated info on Colorado's use of Rectangular Rapid-Flashing Beacons.